-19) Guessing, Not Testing
+19. Guessing, Not Testing

 While we don’t have access to Shopify’s Ads Manager to uncover the test results, we can guess that Shopify was running an A/B test to discover the best-performing ad image.

-A study of 37,259 Facebook ads found that “most companies only have 1 ad, but the best had 100’s”.
+A study of 37,259 Facebook ads found that most companies only have one ad, but the best had hundreds.

 “If you come to me with an idea and it’s not live in two weeks, it’s not because it’s a bad idea — it’s because I have better things to test.”

 There are some simple A/B test prioritization strategies out there.
-Optimizely put together an absolutely incredible chart to help non-seasoned (and seasoned) A/B testers to prioritize like a pro.
+Optimizely put together a great chart to help non-seasoned (and seasoned) A/B testers prioritize like a pro.
 But, basically, you should start closest to where your money is.